Diseases Transmitted by Arthropods

 What are Repellents?

 Repellents are chemicals applied to exposed skin or clothing that can provide some relief and protection from mosquitoes, ticks, and other biting pests.
-Repellents containing the active ingredient N,N-diethyl-mtoluamide or N,N-diethyl-3-methylbenzamide-- both better known as DEET--are effective in repelling mosquitoes, biting flies, chiggers, fleas, and ticks.
+Repellents containing the active ingredient N,N-diethyl-m-toluamide or N,N-diethyl-3-methyl- benzamide—both better known as DEET—are effective in repelling mosquitoes, biting flies, chiggers, fleas, and ticks.
 DEET has been available to the general public since 1957.
-According to the Environmental Protection Agency (EPA), DEET is used annually by almost 40 percent of Americans and by about 200 million people worldwide.
+According to the Environmental Protection Agency (EPA), DEET is used annually by about one-third of Americans.
+DEET is used safely by millions of people worldwide.

 Choosing an Appropriate Concentration of DEET